 The Attendance Officer should always act promptly where absence is concerned.
 All actions taken should be recorded.
-Pastoral Support Managers, Year Team Leaders and Directors of Learning should be notified where there are particular concerns.
+Pastoral Support Managers, Year Team Leaders and Director of Learning /appropriate member of the Senior Leadership Team should be notified where there are particular concerns.

-All absences of a week's duration are to be reported to the Pastoral Support Manager and Director of Learning.
+All absences of a week's duration are to be reported to the Pastoral Support Manager, Year Team Lead with the appropriate member of the Senior Leadership being copied into the email communication